 - 5.2.1 Communication: Before working with a Distributing Partner, the Donor needs to determine what will be the most effective modes of communication.
-This determination will be based on factors including existing infrastructure, ease of access to technology, and facility location. - 5.2.2 Mission: When determining whether or not to work with a new Distributing Partner, the Donor should determine if the missions of the two organizations align. - 5.2.3 Human Resources: The Donor should obtain appropriate information on the Distributing Partner's staff capacity and qualifications that directly determine the ability of the Distributing Partner to effectively handle and distribute the donation. - 5.2.4 Facility: The Donor should obtain appropriate information on the Distributing Partner's facility that directly determines their capacity to effectively handle, store and distribute the donation.
-This would include but is not limited to warehouse and/or storage capacity, climate control, and clinic capacity.
-See section 9 Logistics - 5.2.5 Contact Information: The Donor needs to maintain an updated contact list (with Distributing Partner's information) that can be accessed if any issues arise. - 5.2.6 Sale of Donated Product: Prior to making a donation, the Donor must be certain that the Distributing Partner has the proper policies and procedures in place to prevent GIK product from being sold, either intentionally or by unintentional mixing with products designated for purchase. - 5.2.7 End-Use Transfer: 5.2.7 End-Use Transfer: The Donor must track donation to the Distributing Partner, to ensure the product is handled and stored properly, used by trained personnel, maintained as required, or destroyed. - 5.3 Logistics Assessment: Prior to working in a country, Donors need to assess the logistics capabilities of that country in order to identify any potential problems or difficulties.
+This determination will be based on factors including existing infrastructure, ease of access to technology, and facility location. - 5.2.2 Mission: When determining whether or not to work with a new DistributingPartner, the Donor should determine if the missions of the two organizations align.
+5.2.3 Human Resources: The Donor should obtain appropriate information on the Distributing Partner's staff capacity and qualifications that directly determine the ability of the Distributing Partner to effectively handle and distribute the donation.
+5.2.4 Facility: The Donor should obtain appropriate information on the DistributingPartner's facility that directly determines their capacity to effectively handle, store, and distribute the donation.
+This would include, but is not limited to, warehouse and/or storage capacity, climate control, and clinic capacity.
+Refer Section 9 - 5.2.5 Contact Information: The Donor needs to maintain an updated contact list (with Distributing Partner's information) that can be accessed if any issues arise.
+5.2.6 Sale of Donated Product: Prior to making a donation, the Donor must be certain that the Distributing Partner has the proper policies and procedures in place to prevent GIK product from being sold, either intentionally or by unintentional mixing with products designated for purchase. - 5.2.7 End-Use Transfer: The Donor must track donation to the Distributing Partner, to ensure the product is handled and stored properly, used by trained personnel, maintained as required, or destroyed. - 5.3 Logistics Assessment: Prior to working in a country, Donors need to assess the logistics capabilities of that country in order to identify any potential problems or difficulties.
 Items to consider may include the transportation network, customs/MOH rules and regulations, import laws, and local shipping and storage capacity.
-See logistics section for additional logistics information.
+Refer Section 9 Logistics.